The Open Business Agility™ Patterns and Practices

 Open patterns and practices improve employee engagement scores, and results.
 Employee engagement is where lasting enterprise-level improvement really comes from.

-The Eight Patterns of Open Business Agility help this to happen, and as such, they represent the future of work:
+The Eight Patterns of Open Business Agility help this to happen, and as such, these are the tools for the most progressive and aware enterprises who are seeking genuine business agility.
+For other enterprises, these patterns represent the future of work:

 Here is a brief description of each of the eight patterns of Open Business Agility.
 The outer ring of each diagram contains a list of methods and practices that express the core pattern: